Mamie Phipps Clark: Early life

-Clark was the first Black woman to earn her Ph.D. in experimental psychology, which she did in 1943 from Columbia University.
-She returned to student life with the vivid and optimistic idea that an "actual tangible approach" could be used to further her research and findings about African American children.
+Clark received a three year Rosenwald Fellowship in 1940-1942 which she used to study the extent to which color influenced how African American children felt about themselves, as part of her PhD studies at Columbia University.
+Her dissertation was entitled, "Changes in Primary Mental Abilities with Age".
+Clark was the first Black woman to earn her Ph.D. in experimental psychology, which she did in 1943.
 Phipps Clark's dissertation adviser was Henry E. Garrett, later president of the American Psychological Association.
 He is noted as an exceptional statistician but also an open racist.
 Later on in her career, she was asked to testify in the Prince Edward County, Virginia, desegregation case in order to rebut his testimony offered in that court in support of inherent racial differences.

 After graduation, she experienced a lot of frustration career-wise.
 She attributed this to the "unwanted anomaly" of being a Black woman in a field dominated by white males.
 One instrumental role was a job in 1945 conducting psychological testing for homeless black girls for the Riverdale Home for Children.
 Here, she created and carried out psychological tests, as well as counseling homeless African Americans and other minority children in New York City: "I think Riverdale had a profound effect on me, because I was never aware that there were that many children who were just turned out you know, or whose parents had just left them, so to speak."